Untitled HERO BANNER

 Untitled SINGLE COLUMN LAYOUT

-BUNBURY AND RETURN OCEAN RACE - SINCE 1948
+BUNBURY AND RETURN SINCE 1948

-The 77th Bunbury and Return Ocean Race is scheduled to start at 9am off Port Beach in North Fremantle on Saturday 8 February 2025.
+The 78th Bunbury and Return Ocean Race is scheduled to start at 9am off Port Beach in North Fremantle on Saturday 7 February 2026.
 The race will take the fleet out to sea before heading south to Bunbury and return.

 Passage race – 170 nautical miles of blue water racing from Fremantle to Bunbury and Return.